 How did the PET Lamp project start?

-The project started in Columbia when I attended an exhibition by an artist friend about plastic in the Amazon River.
+The project started in Colombia when I attended an exhibition by an artist friend about plastic in the Amazon River.
 I’ve always been concerned with the use of plastic – especially single-use disposable items.
 It’s crazy to imagine that to bottle some water we are using a material that will last for centuries.
 The problem isn’t plastic, which if used correctly and appropriately is, after all, just a material like any other.
 It’s the fact we use it so irresponsibly, that’s what’s really worrying.

 It’s a global problem, and a global project?